-As a part of our new maudern people campaign, we asked Los Angeles-based jewelry designer Jess Hannah Révész for insights on modern intimacy in a time of mandated isolation.
+As a part of our new maudern people series, we asked Los Angeles-based jewelry designer Jess Hannah Révész for insights on modern intimacy.
+Révész founded and runs her eponymous line J. Hannah.
+She also has Ceremony, a curation of modern rings that symbolize love and commitment.

 What is your relationship status?